random colab error: "A UTF-8 locale is required. Got ANSI_X3.4-1968"

 # https://pytorch.org/TensorRT/tutorials/_rendered_examples/dynamo/torch_compile_resnet_example.html#torch-compile-resnet

-outputs = trt_model(*inputs)
+= trt_model(*inputs) outputs

-trt_time = %timeit -o trt_model(*inputs)
+= %timeit -o trt_model(*inputs) trt_time

 26.1 ms ± 207 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)